kejek/henrymeds/README.md

 ## Retrieve all Reservations for a provider

-1. Was not able to get to this - I thought I did and spaced it.
-Yikes!
-2. There is a list of available schedules that have not been filled by going to `http://henrymeds.test/api/reservations/available/{provider_id}` however.
+1. There is a list of available schedules that have not been filled by a get request to `http://henrymeds.test/api/reservations/{provider_id}` however.
    <img width="1297" alt="Screenshot 2023-12-14 at 2 23 14 PM" src="https://github.com/kejek/henrymeds/assets/3529051/cd688018-435b-4f17-a012-46ff9f75f351">
+2. No current endpoint for all reserved slots for a provider yet.

+## Updating a reservation

+1. Use a put request to the route `http://henrymeds.test/api/reservations/{provider_id}/{reservation_id}` to update a reservation.

+## Deleting a reservation

+1. use a delete request to the route `http://henrymeds.test/api/reservations/{provider_id}/{reservation_id}` to delete the reservation

 ## Logging out